CHOOSE YOUR LANGUAGE

 Although publishing your scientific results is an integral part of your career,

-writing may not be the most easy task for most people; getting an article published in a top-tier journal is very often a long and tedious process.
+article published in a top-tier journal is very often a long and tedious process.

 So, how can you publish in top-tier journals?